rgitrepo/kubernetes-beginner-to-pro/docs/day10/configmaps.md

 ### **3. Understanding API Keys and Tokens** <a name="api-keys-tokens"></a>

-API keys or tokens are used to authenticate requests in applications.
-These keys should be handled with care due to security risks, which ConfigMaps address by storing non-sensitive API keys.
+Many applications require API keys or tokens to communicate with external services.
+ConfigMaps can store non-sensitive API keys, ensuring that the application doesn't need to hardcode these values.

 **Example:**
-An API key for a weather service can be stored in a ConfigMap for use by a frontend service.
+An API key for a third-party weather service could be stored in a ConfigMap and used by the application to authenticate requests.

 [Back to TOC](#table-of-contents)